-Gov. Larry Hogan has allowed to become law a measure that gives the state attorney general the power to sue generic drug manufacturers over price gouging.
+Gov. Larry Hogan will allow to become law a measure that gives the state attorney general the power to sue generic drug manufacturers over price gouging, but he vetoed a bill that would prohibit colleges and universities from asking about the criminal histories of prospective students.

-Hogan, in a letter released in late May, said the prescription drug bill raised a number of legal questions related to regulating interstate commerce and vague wording regarding the definition of an “unconscionable increase.”
+Hogan, in a letter, said the prescription drug bill raised a number of legal questions related to regulating interstate commerce and vague wording regarding the definition of an “unconscionable increase.”

 Hogan said he was not convinced the new law would ensure access to more affordable drugs.